cezbloch/pytorchures/README.md

 In the code above the model and all it's sublayers are recursively wrapped with ```TimedModule``` class which measures execution times when a layers are called and stores them for every time the model is called.
 Execution times of every wrapped layer are retrieved as hierarchical dictionary using ```model.get_timings()```.
 This dictionary can be saved to json file.

+If for some reason there is a need to clear recorded timings call ```model.clear_timings()```.
+This may useful in only some of the measurements should be included in the final results.
+It is often the case that first inference run takes much more time due to resource initialization, so clearing the measurements is a way to exclude this first run.

 # Testing